TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-The system is already compromised.
+Box compromised.

-Hope you learned a lot and enjoyed this writeup.
+I hope you learned a lot and enjoyed this writeup.

-Keep hacking!❤️❤️
+Keep hacking! ❤️❤️

 <br />